euroadams/ads-management-system/README.md

 # Ads Management System
 A web-based advertisers management system that allows registered members to upload, run and manage targeted ads.
+> [!NOTE]

-> NOTE : ALL SAMPLES INCLUDED HERE IN ARE FOR DEMONSTRATION PURPOSES ONLY
+> ALL SAMPLES INCLUDED HERE IN ARE FOR DEMONSTRATION PURPOSES ONLY

 # Overview: